KATIE WALKER: aerial view

 2 February – 27 April, 2018

-Hodges Taylor is pleased to present a solo exhibition of recent work by Kevin Kennedy, based in Shreveport, Louisiana.
+KEVIN KENNEDY: Experience + Education is a solo exhibition of recent work by Kevin Kennedy, based in Shreveport, Louisiana.
 Kevin’s sculptures mirror his own history.
 His works often employ utilitarian forms and appear as if they once served some purpose, thus blurring the distinction between functional form and fine art object.
 Using everyday materials, such as wood, paper, and linen string, he treats the sculpture’s surface to create pieces that seem like relics from the past.
 Kevin narrates his story through three-dimensional dialogue that is personal and universal.

 SILHOUETTE: Lynn Saville + Ahmad Sabha